jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

 ## Schedule 24 — National student numbers

 ### 1 Interpretation
-In this schedule, unless the context otherwise requires, education provider means— (a) an early childhood service; and
+In this schedule, unless the context otherwise requires,
+  - **education provider** means—
+    (a) an early childhood service; and
     (b) a registered school; and
     (c) a tertiary education organisation; and
-  (d) an education provider that is in a jurisdiction described in section 455(2)﻿(b) and that provides teaching and assessment of NCEA standards in that jurisdiction.
+    (d) an education provider that is in a jurisdiction described in section 455(2)﻿(b) and that provides teaching and assessment of NCEA standards in that jurisdiction
+  - **researcher** means any individual employed or engaged by a tertiary education organisation who carries out research or research-led teaching.

 ### 2 Purpose
-The purpose of this schedule is to authorise the use by specified users of national student numbers for specific purposes, in order to facilitate the accurate use and transfer, by specified users, of information relating to individual students.
+The purpose of this schedule is to authorise the use of national student numbers by specified users for specific purposes in order to facilitate the accurate use and transfer, by specified users, of information relating to—
+  (a) individual students:
+  (b) the research performance of researchers and the associated funding of tertiary education organisations.

 ### 3 Assigning national student numbers
 (1) The Secretary may cause to be assigned a national student number to—